Skip Ribbon Commands

 Students with existing credit will only need to complete the outstanding modules for the VPC unit that they were yet to achieve to record an S for the unit.
 This will assist VPC students who have interruptions to their studies, including those who:

-- are returning to VPC after changes to their career pathway; for example if a student left VPC to take up employment but then lost their job
+• are returning to VPC after changes to their career pathway, for example, if they left VPC to take up employment but then lost their job

 Missing results